savoirfairelinux/building-inclusive-open-source-software/docs/D-IDM.md

 **Mobile devices are some people's only access to your platform**

-For many people, their mobile is their only way of accessing your content.
-Indeed, in 2018, 20% of Internet users only had a smartphone to access the Internet (Rob Whitaker, 2020).
+For many people, smartphones are the only way of accessing your content.
+Indeed, in 2018, 20% of Internet users only had a smartphone to access the Internet ([Rob Whitaker, 2020](https://link.springer.com/book/10.1007/978-1-4842-5814-9)).
 It is thus crucial to guarantee a great and full(y accessible) experience of your content in your mobile app.

-## Specificities of mobile accessibility and inclusiveness
+# Specificities of mobile accessibility and inclusiveness

 Here are some specific considerations regarding accessibility and inclusiveness on mobile devices:

-### Gestures
+## Gestures

 While desktop app typically rely on a keyboard and (most commonly) a mouse, mobile devices provide *by default* only a touch screen (and a few buttons) to interact with the device.
 This brings some accessibility issues to people who can't, prefer not to or have difficulties to use their limbs to interact directly with touch screens.
 For example, people with tremors can have a hard time targeting buttons on the screen or making complex gestures.